MarcelFelder-git/01_art_robbery/README.md

 Artworks are fetched from the [Art Institute of Chicago API](https://api.artic.edu/docs/),
 which provides open access to thousands of artworks from the museum’s collection.
 Special thanks to the Art Institute of Chicago for making this data publicly available.

+---

+## Notes
+This project was created as part of my **Frontend Developer training at Cimdata**.
+The main focus was on functionality and learning how to integrate APIs and interactive mechanics.
+Responsiveness and advanced UI/UX design will be improved in future iterations.